yashokuu/blockAccess/Readme.md

 # This file contains access rules for the website:
 # - 'allow' specifies countries that are explicitly allowed to access the site.
 # - 'block' specifies countries that are explicitly denied access to the site.
-# - 'superuser' specifies countries that are granted special access, overriding other restrictions.
+# - 'only' specifies countries that are granted special access, overriding other restrictions.

 allow:USA
 allow:Canada
 block:India
 block:Israel
-superuser:Malaysia
+only:Malaysia
 ```

 ---